A new hypothesis for Parkinson’s: Triggers, Facilitators and Aggravators

 - Deliverability 60% 60%

-“Rather than attempting to develope broad neuroprotective therapies for Parkinson’s – which may have variable effects across individuals who are all at different stages of the condition – the authors of this interesting opinion piece have suggested that targeting influencers (triggers, facilitators, and aggrevators) of specific phases of the condition could help in the development of a more personalised approach to the treatment of PD.
+“Rather than attempting to develop broad neuroprotective therapies for Parkinson’s – which may have variable effects across individuals who are all at different stages of the condition – the authors of this interesting opinion piece have suggested that targeting influencers (triggers, facilitators, and aggravators) of specific phases of the condition could help in the development of a more personalised approach to the treatment of PD.
 It is a compelling idea given the variability we see between PwPs with regards to symptoms and progression.
 The key now, however, is to determine biomarkers for those influencers which can be monitored over time.”

 The authors identify three key factors that may be influencing the progression of Parkinson’s: